-Electronic devices with an on off switch (cell phones, smart phones, tablets, etc) are not permitted in the examination room.
+Electronic devices with an on off switch (cell phones, smart phones, tablets, etc.) are not permitted in the examination room.
+Failure to comply with this policy will result in disqualification of your exam.
 Do not bring them as there is no place to stow them.

 What items will I need to bring to the exam?

-Picture ID, Member ID, Several #2 pencils, AMA CPT® (professional or standard), ICD-9-CM, HCPCS II manual (Expert editions of ICD-9 and HCPCS are allowed).
+Picture ID required, Member ID, Several #2 pencils, AMA CPT® (professional or standard), ICD-10-CM, HCPCS II manual (Expert editions of ICD-10 CM and HCPCS are allowed).

 For all specialty exams